olivierlacan/olivierlacan.com/_posts/2018-02-07-migrating-homebrew-postgres-to-a-new-version.md

 see below, but since this new command isn't foolproof (it will fail if you haven't killed all processes connected to your database) it seems like a good idea to still understand the way it works behind the scenes.

+I've learned a cool new trick from Homebrew's upgrade command however and you can find it in the last section of this updated post.

 ## Accidental Homebrew Upgrades